-One of the original "Four Asian Tigers," so-named for their rapid economic growth and high level of prosperity, Taiwan has a developed economy that in 2013 ranked 21st in the world in GDP, purchasing power parity (PPP), and 28th in per capita GDP PPP.
+One of the original "Four Asian Tigers," so-named for their rapid economic growth and high level of prosperity, Taiwan has a developed economy that in 2015 ranked 22nd in the world in GDP, purchasing power parity (PPP), and 20th in per capita GDP PPP.

 Taiwan is a global leader in manufacturing products for the information technology sector, and its economy relies heavily on exports of high-tech and consumer goods.
-Persisting global economic uncertainties in the aftermath of the financial crisis of 2007-2008 have weighed on export growth, although export figures have begun to show signs of recovery over the past year.
+Persisting global economic uncertainties in the aftermath of the financial crisis of 2007-2008 have weighed on export growth, although export figures have begun to show signs of recovery over the past few years.